pulsate-dev/pulsate/CONTRIBUTING.md

   - [Applying migration](#applying-migration)
   - [Rolling back a migration](#rolling-back-a-migration)

+**Before "Contribution"**:

-**Before "Contribution"**: All Contributors and Maintainers are required to follow the [Code of Conduct](https://github.com/pulsate-dev/.github?tab=coc-ov-file).
+- All Contributors and Maintainers are required to follow the [Code of Conduct](https://github.com/pulsate-dev/.github?tab=coc-ov-file).
+- The Pulsate model and design are summarised in [Pulsate Specification](https://spec.pulsate.dev).
+Please read it when developing.

 ## Issues